 Suicide Prevention Training

-In 2018, 11 states passed laws mandating suicide prevention training in public K-12 schools.
-New York became the first to require it in both public and private K-12 schools.
-More than 20 states have such laws to combat the second-leading cause of death for people ages 10 through 24.
+Seventeen states have laws mandating annual suicide prevention training in public K-12 schools.
+Another 22 states mandate training but don't require it annually.
+These efforts have been taken to combat the second-leading cause of death in 2020 for people ages 10 through 14.

-While most state suicide prevention laws focus on training teachers and other school staff, some states require student training on warning signs and how alcohol or illegal drug use exacerbates suicide risk.
-Despite the prevalence of legislation mandating training, a 2018 nationwide survey of school principals found that 75% didn’t know their state’s suicide prevention requirements.
+While most state suicide prevention laws focus on training teachers and other school staff, some states require student training on warning signs and how alcohol or drug use exacerbates suicide risk.
+Despite the prevalence of this legislation, a 2018 nationwide survey of school principals found that 75% didn’t know their state’s suicide prevention requirements.
 Of the 25% who were aware of the requirements, only 66% indicated that their school complied.

 If your school hasn’t implemented suicide prevention training, do so regardless of whether your state requires it.
 Use the following suggestions to shape or assess your training program.